Nourishing Fire Cider Recipe: A Simple Immune Boosting Tonic

 Bottle in Amber Glass: Transfer your strained and sweetened Fire Cider into amber glass bottles.
 Do this because amber glass protects the mixture from light, ensuring it stays potent for longer.

 Label and Date: Don’t forget to label your bottle with the ingredients and the date it was made.
 This helps you keep track of its freshness.
 These bottles can last for up to a year in a cool, dark place.
-You can also store in the fridge.
+You can also store them in the fridge.

 Fire Cider